microsoft/fluentui/packages/react-spinbutton/Spec.md

 2. **Helper text**: extra text in addition to the label to provide "help", perhaps by offering an example.
 Typically appears below the input.
 3. **Formatted value**: optional formatting applied to the input value.
 For example, turning "12" into "12 pt" for a font size picker.

+Note that labels and helper text are included here for completeness but will be omitted from the converged `SpinButton` as there is an [open RFC discussing how to handle these elements for vNext](https://github.com/microsoft/fluentui/issues/19627#issuecomment-1022646775).

 #### Base `SpinButton` Anatomy

 ![Base SpinButton Anatomy (annotated)](./spec-assets/spec-spinbutton-anatomy.png)